DuncanHills/starsystem/README.md

 ## Usage

-See the [Subsonic API documentation](http://www.subsonic.org/pages/api.jsp) for information on generating your API token.
+You will need an API token to use this script.
+You can generate it by following the [Subsonic API documentation](http://www.subsonic.org/pages/api.jsp) or running starsystem with the `-g` or `--gen-token-interactive` options.

 ```
 Usage: starsystem [opts]